The most significant cyclones in Martinique

 More recently we can note the passage of tropical storm Chantal on July 9, 2013, also a little to the south in the Saint Lucia channel.
 Wind gusts of more than 120 km / h and especially heavy rainfalls affected the island.

-Even more recently, the terrible hurricane Maria passed around 3 km northeast of Martinique (in Category XNUMX just before the NHC classifies it in Category 5) before ravaging the island of Dominica (in Category 5) and passing a little to the southwest of Guadeloupe (in Category 4) causing extensive damage to the archipelago of Saintes and on Basse-Terre.
+Even more recently, the terrible Hurricane Maria passed around thirty km northeast of Martinique in Cat.
+3 before devastating the island of Dominica (in Category 5) and passing a little south-west of Guadeloupe (in Category 4) causing much damage on the Saintes archipelago and Basse-Terre.

 Did you know?